 Like renters insurance, mobile home policies won't cover you for damages from a flood or earthquake.
 You'll have to buy these coverages separately.
 While earthquake coverage can be pricey, flood policies are relatively cheap.

 It's important to research your location and find out what the most common natural disasters are.
 This will help you determine what kind of coverage is worth shelling out extra money for.

-There are several other additional coverages you might consider getting.
+There are several other extra coverages you might consider getting.
 These policies, like earthquake and flood insurance, would require you to pay an extra premium.
 Extra coverage on manufactured homes could include:

 A: Yes, manufactured home insurance is often more expense than standard homeowners coverage.
 This is because manufactured homes are generally more prone to damage.